dogweather/forkful/content/en/java/html-and-the-web/downloading-a-web-page.md

   \ JavaScript, programmatically.
 Programmers do this to process data, monitor changes,\u2026"
 lastmod: '2024-03-13T22:44:59.971330-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a webpage means grabbing its content, like HTML, CSS, and JavaScript,\
+summary: Downloading a webpage means grabbing its content, like HTML, CSS, and JavaScript, programmatically.
-  \ programmatically.
-Programmers do this to process data, monitor changes,\u2026"
 title: Downloading a web page
 weight: 42
 ---